UMass Boston

 Staff Psychologist

-Zeljka appreciates nature and long walks in all sorts of weather, reading books from diverse disciplines and travels to her home country Croatia where most of her family lives.
+Beyond her professional work, Zeljka finds joy in nature and loves taking long walks in all kinds of weather.
+She’s an avid reader of books across diverse fields and treasures trips to her home country of Croatia, where much of her family resides.

 Anna Yerang Lee, Ph.D. (she/her/hers)